Kavakuo/Dict.cc-Alfred-Workflow/README.md

 1. Install the workflow.
 2. Download the language databases you want from http://www1.dict.cc/translation_file_request.php.
 Only download **"tab-delimited"** versions.
 3. Open the workflow folder.
-Just type `dictcc wf:openworkflow` into Alfred to open this folder or perform a right-click on the workflow in the Alfred settings and select `Reveal in Finder`.
+Just type `dictcc wf:folderSettings` into Alfred to open this folder.
-4. Move the downloaded language database file into this folder.
+4. Move the downloaded language database file(s) into this folder.
-5. Open the `settings.json` file and configure it.
-See below for Specifiactions.
+5. Open the `dictccSettings.json` file (same folder) and configure it.
+See below for specifiactions.
 You can open this file by typing
-`dictcc wf:settings` into Alfred.
+`dictcc wf:openSettings` into Alfred.
-6. Open the Terminal.app and run the `ParseDictsData.py` script (Don't move the script outside the folder!)
-	`python /path/to/ParseDictsData.py`
+6. Last but not least run the `parseDictsData.py` script.
+To do this type `dictcc wf:executeParsing` into Alfred.
+A new Terminal window opens and the necessary operations are performed.
 7. That's it.

-###The `settings.json` file
+###The `dictccSettings.json` file

 	[{
 		"downloadedDictionaryFile": "[path to file]",